Australian Tour EP 2008

 Australian Tour EP 2008 is an EP by Mondo Generator containing a mix of studio, acoustic, and live material.
 It was released to coincide with their first Australian tour in August 2008.
-The live tracks feature an early lineup from 2004.
+The track "Lie Detector" is featured on the band's 2007 album Dead Planet.
+"Eccentric Man" was recorded at the Reading Festival in 2004, while "Unless I Can Kill" and "Simple Exploding Man" were recorded at the Troubadour in Los Angeles in December 2003.